 The core modules provide a common foundation for students with different educational backgrounds and are mandatory for all IDB students.

-Students may choose, in consultation with their mentor, a selection of elective core courses to suit their backgrounds and goals.
 Students must attend elective core modules from each of the the three above listed areas to obtain complementary ECTS credits (see Credit Point System).

 A learning agreement (provided by the IDB Scientific Coordinator) must be signed by both the student and his/her mentor at the start and end of the studies (first and last semesters).
 The IDB Scientific Coordinator must be provided with a copy of the signed agreement in the first semester and the final signed agreement in the last semester (PDF version).